avamsykiran/ReactJS_18Oct21_02Nov21_16301830/README.md

                                                     wholeStateInStore

-            dispatch         is a function that carrys an action from a component and gives it t the reducer.
+            dispatch         is a function that carrys an action from a component and gives it to the reducer.

             mapDisptachToProps  is a function that maps 'dispatch calls' to